Big Marriott Bonvoy Changes Coming Soon — Here’s What You Need to Know

 - Marriott Bonvoy Boundless Credit Card — Free night award, at participating hotels costing 35,000 Marriott points or less, every year after your account anniversary

-- Marriott Bonvoy Brilliant™ American Express® Card — Every year after your account anniversary you’ll receive a free night award that is good at participating Marriott hotels that cost up to 50,000 Marriott points per night
+- Marriott Bonvoy Brilliant™ American Express® Card — Every year after your card renewal month you’ll receive a free night award that is good at hotels participating in the Marriott Bonvoy program that cost up to 50,000 Marriott points per night

-- Marriott Bonvoy Business™ American Express® Card – Free award night each cardmember anniversary, valid at locations costing up to 35,000 points.
+- Marriott Bonvoy Business™ American Express® Card – Free award night each cardmember anniversary, valid at hotels participating in the Marriott Bonvoy program costing up to 35,000 points.
 With this card, you can also earn a second free night award (for hotels costing up to 35,000 points) after spending $60,000 with the card in a calendar year.

 Marriott’s bonus of a fifth night free on award stays is getting a tweak as well.
 The name is changing to “Stay for 5, Pay for 4” and the cheapest night will be free when you book five nights with points.